corriebar/Statistical-Rethinking/Chapter 5/Chapter5_Ex.md

 Medium.
 -------

 **5M1.** Invent your own examples of a spurious correlations.
 An outcome variable should be correlated with both predictor variables.
-But when both predictors are entered in the same model, the correlation wbetween the outcome and one of the predictors should mostly vanish.
+But when both predictors are entered in the same model, the correlation between the outcome and one of the predictors should mostly vanish.

 ``` r
 n <- 100